yichaozeng/cophy_ABC/README.md

 If needed, the assumed relative extinction rates ($\epsilon_H$ for the hosts and $\epsilon_S$ for the symbionts) can be modifed in `R/cophy_sim_system.R`.
 The prior distributions of parameters can be modified in `R/cophy_sim.R`.

 ## Performance test
 The performance of the ABC is tested againt a total of 1000 parameterizations randomly drawn from the prior distribution.
-To do this,
+To do this, run `R/relative_error_tree_size.R`.

 ## Application to real data
 The real data from Van Dam et al. (2024) is stored in `R/real_data/cophy_real.rds`.
 The host and symbiont trees meet these requirements: